WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ## Webpack & Babel

-You configure webpack to process the `block.js` file and run babel to transform the JSX.
+Next, we will configure webpack to process the `block.js` file and run babel to transform the JSX within it.

 Create the file `webpack.config.js`